Montenegro

 Environmental charges

-• Production or deposit of dangerous waste.
+• Production and disposal of dangerous waste.